cerebralideas/Cerebral-Coding-Guide/html-guide.md

 		- Commits and diffs that are easier to read

-	F. Insert line-breaks, `\n`, after tag closures, `</>`.
+	5. Insert line-breaks, `\n`, after tag closures, `</>`.

-	G. Double line-breaks should be used to separate same level elements from one another for increased readability.
+	6. Double line-breaks should be used to separate same level elements from one another for increased readability.

 2. ## Know Your Elements

-	A. ### Block Elements
+	1. ### Block Elements

 		Common block HTML4 elements: